About Moses-in-the-Cradle

 Brown leaf edges can be caused by low humidity, underwatering, or exposure to direct sunlight.
 Increase humidity, adjust watering, and ensure the plant is not getting too much direct sun.

-Can I grow Moses-in-the-Cradle indoors
+Can I grow Moses-in-the-Cradle in my indoor space

 Difficulty